fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

-The current `Artifact` type's `Revision` field format is not "officially" standardized (albeit assumed throughout our code bases), and has mostly been derived from `GitRepository` which uses `/` as a delimiter between the named pointer (a Git branch or tag) and a specific (SHA-1, or theoretical SHA-256) revision.
+The current `Artifact` type's `Revision` field format is not "officially" standardized (albeit assumed throughout our code bases), and has mostly been derived from `GitRepository` which uses `/` as a separator between the named pointer (a Git branch or tag) and a specific (SHA-1, or theoretical SHA-256) revision.

-Since the introduction of `OCIRepository` and with the recent changes around `HelmChart` objects to allow the consumption of charts from OCI registries.
-This could be seen as outdated or confusing due to the format differing from the canonical format used by OCI, which is `<tag>@<algo>:<checksum>` (the part after `@` formally known as a "digest") to refer to a specific version of a tagged OCI manifest.
+Since the introduction of `OCIRepository` and with the recent changes around `HelmChart` objects to allow the consumption of charts from OCI registries, this could be seen as outdated or confusing due to the format differing from the canonical format used by OCI, which is `<tag>@<algo>:<checksum>` (the part after `@` formally known as a "digest") to refer to a specific version of a tagged OCI manifest.

-While also taking note that Git does not have an official canonical format for e.g. branch references at a specific commit, and `/` has less of a symbolic meaning than `@`.
-Which could be interpreted as "`<branch>` _at_ `<commit SHA>`".
+While also taking note that Git does not have an official canonical format for e.g. branch references at a specific commit, and `/` has less of a symbolic meaning than `@`, which could be interpreted as "`<branch>` _at_ `<commit SHA>`".

-In addition, with the introduction of algorithm prefixes for an `Artifact`'s checksum.
-It would be possible to add support and allow user configuration of other algorithms than SHA-256.
+In addition, with the introduction of algorithm prefixes for an `Artifact`'s checksum, it would be possible to add support and allow user configuration of other algorithms than SHA-256.
 For example SHA-384 and SHA-512, or the more performant (parallelizable) [BLAKE3][].